author photo, Joanne Smith

 In the late 1990s, I began to write and publish short stories, as I’d dreamed of doing during those notebook-filling days.
 I also spent many years as the Associate Fiction Editor for Ploughshares, the award-winning Boston literary journal.
 My growing story collection was a finalist for awards like the Iowa Short Fiction Awards and the Flannery O’Connor Award for Short Fiction.
 Some of the stories were anthologized, and I won some grants in Massachusetts (thank you St. Botolph Club and Massachusetts Cultural Council).
 With my husband Nick, we focused on being present in each day and giving our daughter the best life we possibly could.
 We still do that.

 It is so gratifying to see Cascade published, to know that it exists in solid form, that it has a Library of Congress number.

-When I’m not writing or reading, I’m either traveling or planning a trip, or I’m in the kitchen trying out a new recipe, planning a party, or I’m in a yoga studio, gym, kayak, or tennis center.
-Service has always been important to me, and currently, I spend Wednesdays at Boston’s Brigham and Women’s Hospital, providing Reiki to inpatients.
+When I’m not writing or reading, I’m either traveling or planning a trip, or I’m in the kitchen trying out a new recipe, and maybe planning a party.
+I also try to be active–and like to kayak, play tennis, and practice yoga.
+Service has always been important to me, and currently, I spend one afternoon a week providing Reiki to inpatients at Boston’s Brigham and Women’s Hospital.

 Please continue the conversation by visiting me online: